oracle-livelabs/developer/sqlcl-mcp-server-intro/3-using-the-mcp-server.md

      Now let me run a test query to verify everything is working properly.
 I'll start with a simple query to check the current database time:
      ```

-> [!NOTE]
-> LLM training data can vary widely among versions and vendors.
+> &#9872; **NOTE:** LLM training data can vary widely among versions and vendors.
 Thus, an LLM may generate one of several different types of queries to satisfy our request to 'test' the connection and system.

-> [!WARNING]
-> It is very important that you review the following SQL, or update your prompt to include the exact SQL you want the Agent to use.<p>
+&#9888; **Warning:** It is very important that you review the SQL, or update your prompt to include the exact SQL you want the Agent to use.<p>

 9. Scroll through the "sql" attribute to review the SQL statement.

    ![image](./images/lab-3/cline-3.png " ")

-   In the above example the complete SQL statement will resemble the following:
+   In the example the complete SQL statement will resemble the following:

     ```sql
     SELECT /* LLM in use is claude-3-5-sonnet-20241022 */